Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Against the spread, New Mexico State is 3-1-0 this year.

-- This year, the Aggies have won ATS in each of their two games as an underdog of 17 points or more.
+- The Aggies have been underdogs by 17 points or more two times this season and have covered the spread every time.

-- New Mexico State's games this season have eclipsed the over/under two times in four opportunities (50%).
+- New Mexico State's games this season have hit the over on two of four set point totals (50%).

 - The Aggies have six giveaways this season, while the Rainbow Warriors have seven takeaways .